-This webpage explains in some detail my main academic and professional endeavors.
-Specifically, it provides information about my qualifications, appointments, research, publications, and teaching.
+Welcome!
+My name is Maciej Widawski /pron.
+MAH-chey vee-DAHF-skee/ and I am a linguist specializing in language variation, description and education.
+This page explains in some detail my main academic and professional endeavors.
+Specifically, it provides information about my interests, qualifications, appointments, research, publications, and teaching.
 You can access it by using the navigation tools above.
-You can also check out my other webpage about.me/maciejwidawski and my profile on the Chronicle of Higher Education webpage for more information.
+You can also check out my other webpage and my profiles on the UKW's Department of English Linguistics and the Chronicle of Higher Education webpages for more information.
 If you would like to contact me, feel free to email me at email@example.com.

 My work encompasses three interconnected disciplines: sociolinguistics, descriptive linguistics, and applied linguistics.
 As a sociolinguist, I study language in social context, especially language variation and language contact.
 As a descriptive linguist, I work with language description and documentation, particularly on the lexical level.
 As an applied linguist, I am concerned with fieldwork data collection and language education, especially teaching the structure of English to speakers of other languages.
 My main contribution to these two fields lies in documenting and explaining language variation -- informal, social, ethnic, geographical, occupational, generational -- and demonstrating its linguistic value and cultural importance in educational contexts.